swazzles/atomkv/README.md

 If you trust me (someone who is currently learning F# and has no formal experience in building an actual database) to build a robust production-ready key-value database then please by all means use this in prod ASAP :)

-"Why aren't there any comments in code?"
-Idk read it and figure it out.

 Documentation here in the README is also a WIP.

 ## Summary